Learn the key differences between naive and optimal diversification strategies and how they affect your portfolio's risk and returns.

 Saxo Group

-Investors often hear about the importance of diversification in building resilient portfolios.
+Investors often hear about the importance of diversification when building portfolios that can manage different sources of risk.
 However, not all diversification strategies are the same.
-While some rely on straightforward approaches, others are backed by mathematical models aimed at maximising efficiency.
+Some rely on straightforward approaches, while others use mathematical models that aim to improve portfolio efficiency based on specific assumptions.
 That is essentially the distinction between naive and optimal diversification.

 Naive diversification, often considered a 'common-sense' approach, spreads investments evenly across various asset classes or securities without factoring in their relationships or risks.

-Optimal diversification uses advanced techniques like mean-variance optimisation to balance returns and risks scientifically.
+Optimal diversification uses techniques like mean-variance optimisation to estimate risk/return trade-offs based on assumptions and data.
 If you don’t know what mean-variance optimisation is, don’t worry, we’ll get to that soon, so keep reading.

 What is optimal diversification?

-Optimal diversification is a strategic method of portfolio allocation that uses mathematical models to balance risk and return.
-Rooted in Modern Portfolio Theory (MPT) by Harry Markowitz, it identifies asset combinations with minimal correlation to create an 'efficient frontier'—a set of portfolios that maximise returns for a given level of risk.
+Optimal diversification is a portfolio allocation method that uses mathematical models to estimate how risk and return may be balanced.
+Rooted in Modern Portfolio Theory (MPT) by Harry Markowitz, it uses estimates of expected returns, volatility and correlations to create an 'efficient frontier', a set of portfolios that aim to offer the highest expected return for a given level of risk within the model assumptions.

-For instance, an optimised portfolio might allocate 50% to stocks, 30% to bonds, and 20% to real estate, not equally but based on historical performance, volatility, and their relationships.
-This calculation ensures the portfolio remains resilient against market fluctuations while aiming for steady growth.
+For instance, an optimised portfolio might allocate 50% to stocks, 30% to bonds, and 20% to real estate, based on assumptions about expected returns, volatility, and how those assets have moved relative to one another.
+This allocation aims to improve diversification based on the inputs, but it does not guarantee lower losses, resilience or steady growth.

 This strategy relies heavily on accurate data and consistent monitoring.
 Estimation errors, such as misjudging an asset's future performance or its correlation with others, can compromise the portfolio's efficiency.
-Despite these challenges, optimal diversification is a preferred method for investors who have access to advanced tools and resources.
+Despite these challenges, optimal diversification is often used by investors who have access to advanced tools, data and portfolio analysis resources.

 What is naive diversification?